openhab/openhab-addons/addons/binding/org.openhab.binding.onkyo/README.md

 ## Audio Support

-+All supported Onkyo AVRs are registered as an audio sink in the framework.
++ All supported Onkyo AVRs are registered as an audio sink in the framework.
-+Audio streams are sent to the `playuri` channel.
++ Audio streams are sent to the `playuri` channel.